Terms & Conditions

 PAYMENTS & FEES

 If fees are being paid in instalments, the payments must be made on or before the specified dates set out by the school.
 Late instalment payments will incur an extra charge of 5%.
 If payments continue to be late, lessons can be suspended or cancelled.
-Students who decide to pay the term fee by instalments must be aware that it will cost more to pay by

-Fees will be reviewed every 12 months.
+Fees will be reviewed every term.

 All fees, whether it is the full amount or the first instalment, are payable prior to commencement of each term.
 Failure to comply with this may result in suspension of classes until the account has been settled.